 - Blue Light Emergency Phones - there are over 65 Emergency Blue Light Telephones located across the campus.
 These phones only require one button to be pushed and the call will ring directly to University Police and automatically identify the caller's location so assistance can be sent quickly.

-- Medical Transports- The University Police Department will provide on-campus transportation to injured or sick students/employees to the Health Services Infirmary (Miles Annas Bldg) for non-emergencies; this includes Worker's Compensation injuries.
+- Medical Transports- The University Police Department will provide on-campus transportation to injured or sick students to the Student Health Service (Miles Annas Building) for non-emergencies only.
 If the Infirmary is closed, we will transport to the Watauga County Medical Center Emergency Room and back to campus.
 We do not provide transportation for scheduled doctor appointments.
 If students or employees require transportation for an emergency injury or illness, they should call 9-911, and the Watauga County Medics and/or ambulance service will handle the transport to the Watauga County Medical Center Emergency Room.

 For on-campus non-emergencies call 262-2150